Roche limit and stellar disruption in the Simpson--Visser spacetime

 Finally, we analyzed the Roche limit for Sun-like stars and found that supermassive black holes such as Sgr~A* possess an observable Roche limit, since in this case the Roche radius exceeds the event horizon radius.
 This allows tidal disruption to occur even for relatively large values of the regularization parameter, well above the bound required for the existence of an event horizon.
 For black holes with masses comparable to that of M87*, however, the Roche radius becomes hidden inside the event horizon, making stellar disruption unobservable, and the regularization parameter must be restricted to values of order $10^{-2}M$ for disruption to occur.

 In general, in all cases the regularization parameter decreases the Roche radius as $a$ increases, until a point is reached at which no real Roche radius exists and tidal disruption no longer occurs.
 Our analytical approximation suggests that the Simpson--Visser geometry may mitigate tidal forces, potentially hiding or avoiding disruption, though full hydrodynamic models are required to confirm stellar survivability.

-In future work, we plan to investigate whether this behavior of the Roche limit persists for other black bounce models.
-We also intend to study the rotating case in order to determine how rotation influences the tidal forces and the Roche limit, since astrophysical black holes are not static.